Master Tourism Destination Management

 • Internationally acknowledged by UNWTO and THE-ICE

-Tourism remains a dynamic and fast-growing sector, creating an interdisciplinary field of study and research.
-The tourism industry offers economic benefits, growth and opportunities for people and businesses in destination areas.
-At the same time, matching demand - of tourists in the areas of origin - and supply - at the tourism destinations - continues to be a challenge for many organisations.
+Tourism is a dynamic and fast-growing sector, offering opportunities for interdisciplinary study and research.
+The tourism sector brings economic benefits, growth and opportunities for people and businesses in destination areas.
+At the same time, matching demand from tourists in origin areas with supply at tourism destinations remains a challenge for many organisations.
+Effectively managing this kind of change and building resilient businesses and destinations requires knowledge and expertise, closely tied to the destination areas themselves.

 Phase 1 – Theory in Breda